iturdikulov/notes/Pandoc.md

 ---
 date: 2023-03-09
-sr-due: 2023-09-05
-sr-ease: 250
-sr-interval: 111
 tags:
   - inbox
   - software
 ---

 # Pandoc

-Pandoc [@JohnMacFarlanePandocUserGuide2023] is a [[Haskell]] library and command-line tool to convert markup files (Markdown, LaTeX, HTML), it's also can produce PDF output.
+Pandoc is a [[Haskell]] library and command-line tool to convert markup files (Markdown, LaTeX, HTML), it's also can produce PDF output.
+TODO: add source

 It supports a dozen input/output formats, you can check this by running `pandoc --list-input-formats` and `pandoc --list-output-formats` commands, or